Is Car Finance the Same as a Personal Loan?

 Is car finance secured?

 There are certain types of loans called secured loans.
 This term means that the loan is tied to a particular asset—which, in this case, would be the vehicle you’re purchasing.
-Your car acts as collateral for the loan, meaning that it could be repossessed by your lender and sold to settle your debt if you fail to pay back your loan on time.
+A car loan is a type of secured loan where your car acts as collateral, meaning that it could be repossessed by your lender and sold to settle your debt if you fail to pay back your loan on time.

 Car finance vs personal loan: what's the difference?